TabDigital/ecs-agent-bug/README.md

 eval $(aws ecr get-login)
 ```

-Then it's a 2 step process:
+The actual test is a 2 step process

 - generate lots of different images on ECR
 - run many deployments in parallel using the images above